Understand health & safety

 Swimming, gym and outdoor safety

-How to manage health & safety for swimming pools and gyms and whether you need a licence for adventure activities.
+Health and safety guidance for swimming pools, gyms and outdoor activities and whether you need a licence for adventure sports.

 Smoking in public places

-Your legal duty to display a no smoking sign and ensure enclosed spaces remain smoke-free.
+Your legal duties around smoking, displaying a no-smoking sign and ensuring enclosed spaces remain smoke-free.

 How to manage Legionnaires’ disease